-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

 Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment environment which is conducive to the needs of gays and lesbians is obtainable at certain drug and alcohol rehab facilities around the country which understand the unique needs and challenges which gays and lesbians will encounter during treatment.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, however it can be beneficial for gays and lesbians to be in a supportive atmosphere which doesn't judge them or segregate them due to their sexual preference.
+A specialized curriculum and treatment setting which is conducive to the needs of gays and lesbians is available at certain drug and alcohol rehabilitation programs across the nation which understand the unique needs and challenges which gays and lesbians will encounter during recovery.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, although it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.

-Whether it is apparent or not, seniors and older adults encompass a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehabilitation facilities which are prepared to treat seniors and older adults who are in need of treatment for addiction problems.
-Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to locate treatment before any long term consequences arise.
+Whether it is evident or not, seniors and older adults encompass a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehab centers which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction issues.
+Seniors and older adults are faced with many physical challenges as a result of their age, which can have an impact on treatment outcome if not addressed concurrently.
+It is beneficial for seniors and older adults to seek rehabilitation before any long term consequences occur.

-When pregnant/postpartum women need drug treatment there are several concerns unique to their situation that must be addressed.
+When pregnant/postpartum women need drug rehabilitation there are numerous factors unique to their situation that need to be addressed.
 This distinct group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
 Substance abuse rehabilitation for pregnant/postpartum women often requires facilities that are both individualized and flexible in their recovery plan.
-While the length of stay may vary depending on the woman's specific needs it is recognized that the longer a person stays in treatment the better their chance of lasting sobriety.
-Many rehab facilities for pregnant/postpartum women can run long-term for six months or more.
+While the length of stay may vary depending on the woman's specific needs it is understood that the longer a person participates in treatment the better their chance of a successful recovery.
+Many rehab facilities for pregnant/postpartum women run six to nine months on average.

-Recovery from drug or alcohol addiction is a process that can be challenging and in manyways intimidating.
-This is why some women seeking help with addiction feel more comfortable in treatment programs created specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are much different than their male counter parts.
-In a drug rehabilitation center where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her drug abuse and addiction problems.
+Recovery from drug addiction is a process that can be difficult and in manyways intimidating.
+This is why some women seeking help with addiction feel more comfortable in rehab centers created specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are very different than that of males.
+In a drug rehabilitation program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her substance abuse and addiction problems.
 Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
 These sensitive issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug rehab programs made specifically for men are popping up across the nation.
-While rehab programs that work with both men and women continue to be the standard for drug rehabilitation, many rehab facilities are developing programs designed to help a particular target group.
-These centers are able to focus on what their client's individual needs are in a way that standard facilities cannot provide.
-While these specialized types of rehab programs are not necessary for all recovering addicts, many men are deciding on men-only drug and alcohol rehabilitation facilities.
-This rehabilitation option is best suited for those who feel more comfortable among others of the same sex when discussing private and often difficult memories from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehabilitation programs created exclusively for men are rising up across the country.
+Although programs that work with both men and women are still the standard for drug and alcohol rehabilitation, many rehab facilities are providing programs intended to help a particular target group.
+These centers are able to focus on what their client's personal needs are in a way that standard programs are not.
+While these specialized types of rehabilitation programs are not necessary for all recovering addicts, many men are deciding on men-only drug and alcohol rehabilitation programs.
+This recovery option is ideally suited for those who feel more comfortable with those of the same sex when sharing private and often difficult issues from the past.
+Addiction recovery is a difficult process for every addict and finding comfort among one's peer group is a very good way of getting the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are often required to attend a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are regarded as low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
-These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.
+DUI/DWI offenders are often required to participate in a specific number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are deemed low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehabilitation program.

-Self payment drug and alcohol rehabilitation facilities are a great alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment drug treatment centers are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
+People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-To learn more about self payment programs, make contact with a drug or alcohol treatment center and ask about their payment options.
-It is a good idea to contact several programs so that you have an understanding of your choices with regards to rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment programs, make contact with a drug rehabilitation facility and ask about their payment options.
+It is a good idea to contact a number of facilities so that you have an understanding of your choices regarding treatment options and payment options.